TarekRaafat/eleva-router/docs/index.md

 - **Query-based Routing:** Uses URL query parameters (e.g., `?page=pageName`) where the `page` query is used as the route.
 - **History-based Routing:** Uses the HTML5 History API (e.g., `/pageName`) for clean URLs.

 The plugin automatically injects a `route` object and a `navigate` function into your component's setup context so that you can easily access current route information and perform navigation programmatically.
-With v1.1.0-alpha, the plugin includes enhanced error handling, memory management, and support for dynamic route parameters.
+With v1.2.0-alpha, the plugin includes configurable view selectors, enhanced error handling, memory management, and support for dynamic route parameters.

 ---